Deadlock in DBMS

 This scheme allows the older transaction to wait but kills the younger one.

 - Wound Wait Scheme –

-In this scheme, if an older transaction requests for a resource held by younger transaction, then older transaction forces younger transaction to kill the transaction and release the resource.
-The younger transaction is restarted with minute delay but with same timestamp.
-If the younger transaction is requesting a resource which is held by older one, then younger transaction is asked to wait till older releases it.
+In this scheme, if an older transaction requests for a resource held by a younger transaction, then an older transaction forces a younger transaction to kill the transaction and release the resource.
+The younger transaction is restarted with a minute delay but with the same timestamp.
+If the younger transaction is requesting a resource that is held by an older one, then the younger transaction is asked to wait till the older one releases it.

 Attention reader!
 Don’t stop learning now.
 Practice GATE exam well before the actual exam with the subject-wise and overall quizzes available in GATE Test Series Course.

 Learn all GATE CS concepts with Free Live Classes on our youtube channel.